 Calculates the irrigation duration to ensure 7/8ths of each Station gets at least the Target Application Depth.
-It accounts for variations in outlet spacing, flow rate and uniformity.
+It accounts for design outlet spacing and flow rate across soil types and any variations in these factors or system distribution and emitter uniformity.